Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Introduction

 Consider for instance the partial function recognized by the minimal transducer $\A$ of \Cref{fig:learned_transducer} over the input alphabet $A = \{ a, b \}$ and output alphabet $\Sigma = \{ \alpha, \beta, \gamma \}$.
-We write this function $\outval{-}: A^* \rightarrow \Sigma^* \sqcup \{ \bot \}$, and let $e \in A^*$ and $\epsilon \in \Sigma^*$ stand for the respective empty words over these two alphabets.
+We write this function $\outval{-}: A^* \rightarrow \Sigma^* \sqcup \{ \bot \}$ (where $\triangleright$ and $\triangleleft$ are symbols denoting the start and end of a word), and let $e \in A^*$ and $\varepsilon \in \Sigma^*$ stand for the respective empty words over these two alphabets.
 To learn $\A$, the algorithm maintains a subset $Q \subset A^*$ of prefixes of input words and a subset $T \subset A^*$ of suffixes of input words, and keeps track of the restriction of $\outval{-}$ to words in $QT \cup QAT$.
 The prefixes in $Q$ will be made into states of the hypothesis transducer, and two prefixes $q, q' \in Q$ will correspond to two different states if there is a suffix $t \in T$ such that $\outval{qt} \neq \outval{q't}$.
-Informally, closure then holds when for any state $q \in Q$ and input letter $a \in A$ an $a$-transition to some state $q' \in Q$ can always be built; consistency holds when there is always at most one consistent choice for such a $q'$ and when the newly-built $a$-transition can be equipped with an output word.
+Informally, closure then holds when for every state $q \in Q$ and input letter $a \in A$ an $a$-transition to some state $q' \in Q$ can always be built; consistency holds when there is always at most one consistent choice for such a $q'$ and when the newly-built $a$-transition can be equipped with an output word.
 The execution of the learning algorithm for the function recognized by $\A$ would thus look like the following.

 The algorithm starts with $Q = T = \{ e \}$ only consisting of the empty input word.
 In a hypothesis transducer, we would want $e \in Q$ to correspond to the initial state, and the output value produced by the initial transition to be the longest common prefix $\Lambda(e)$ of each $\outval{et}$ for $t \in T$, here $\Lambda(e) = \alpha$.
 But the longest common prefix $\Lambda(a)$ of each $\outval{at}$ for $t \in T$ is $\gamma \alpha \beta \alpha$, of which $\Lambda(e)$ is not a prefix: it is not possible to make the output of the first $a$-transition so that following the initial transition and then the $a$-transition produces a prefix of $\Lambda(a)$!
-This is a first kind of consistency issue, which we solve by adding $a$ to $T$, turning $\Lambda(e)$ into the empty output word $\epsilon$ and $\Lambda(a)$ into $\gamma \alpha \beta$.
+This is a first kind of consistency issue, which we solve by adding $a$ to $T$, turning $\Lambda(e)$ into the empty output word $\varepsilon$ and $\Lambda(a)$ into $\gamma \alpha \beta$.